chaincloud-dot-com/chaincloud-docs/source/pricing/pricing.rst

     * Truncate to mBTC
     * Pay only for what you use
     * Real-time fee reporting
-* volume based discounts available
+* Volume based discounts available
     * ChainCloud offers everything needed to run a business at scale

 Account Pricing